 - Investment management fees will differ from those projected due to variances in actual investment returns and performance fees payable to some managers where agreed performance targets are met. - Currency hedging to New Zealand dollars is in place for all international assets while leaving an overall level of foreign currency exposure the Board considers is prudent.
-The net currency exposure benchmark is 20% of the Fund's assets while the actual exposure may vary between 5% 35%. - Asset values, as at 1 July 2015, are projected from actual 31 January 2015 asset values. - Total investment costs of \$31.193 million include the projected investment management fees and custody expenses and approximately 70% of the Authority's projected operating expenses.
-The balance of the Authority's expenses is allocated to Schemes.
-For the Reference Portfolio assumptions, the Authority's expenses are allocated 50:50 between the Reference Portfolio and the Schemes. - Projected entitlement payments from the Fund are \$10 million per month. - Taxation assumptions as summarised in Table 4.
+The net currency exposure benchmark is 20% of the Fund's assets while the actual exposure may vary between 5% - 35%. - Asset values as at 1 July 2016 are projected from actual 31 January 2016 values. - The actual portfolio will vary from the Target Portfolio on account of fluctuations in relative market values but it is rebalanced monthly to within tolerance bounds of the Target Portfolio.
+The actual portfolio may also be tilted towards cheap asset classes and away from expensive ones when the value differences are considered relatively extreme.
+There is no allowance in the forecasts for these sources of variance. - Projected entitlement payments withdrawn from the Fund investments are \$10 million per month. - Taxation assumptions are summarised in Table 4 (see page 11).